 Transportation to Pergamonmuseum Das Panorama

 The temporary Pergamonmuseum.
 Das Panorama exhibition is at Am Kupfergraben 2.
 This location is near the original Pergamon Museum entrance but off Museum Island to the north of the railway line very close to the entrance of the Bode Museum.

-The closest public transportation stop is Am Kupfergraben on trams M1 and 12 but many may find it simpler to walk from Friedrichstraße station (U and S-Bahn trains) or from Unter den Linden bus stops Lustgarten (bus 100 or 200) or Staatsoper (bus TXL).
+The closest public transportation stop is Am Kupfergraben on trams M1 and 12 but many may find it simpler to walk from Friedrichstraße station (S-Bahn trains), or from Museuminsel (buses 100 and 300 or U-Bahn U5).

 - Staatliche Museen zu Berlin (official website in German & English).

 News & Temporary Exhibitions: